 You are not alone.
-Many women share these mixed feelings about the notion of Playing Big.
+Many of us share these mixed feelings about the notion of playing big.
 Many of us worry that playing big will mean leaving behind things we love — free time, or the quiet and simple parts of our lives.
 Many of us worry that playing bigger would mean we’d somehow stand out, or stand apart, from the people we love — and we don’t want that.
 Many of us feel fatigued by our culture’s need for everything to be big, bigger, biggest.
 We know that’s not sustainable for human beings or the planet.
 We don’t want to perpetuate that kind of thinking.

-All of these ambivalences are very normal — and in my view, they are precisely the reason why women need a context and a journey to redefine and reclaim playing big for themselves — to find a playing big that is aligned with their values, allows them to stay in community and relationship, and that’s good for the earth too.
+All of these ambivalences are very normal — and in my view, they are precisely the reason why we need a context and a journey to redefine and reclaim playing big for ourselves — to find a playing big that is aligned with our values, allows us to stay in community and relationship, and that’s good for the earth, too.

-In the Playing Big program, each woman defines playing big on her own terms.
-For most, Playing Big does not mean owning an empire or getting overtaken by a drive toward success.
-Playing Big means courageously going for your personal dreams and longings and having the positive impact your heart wants to have in the world.
+In the Playing Big program, each person defines playing big on their own terms.
+For most, playing big does not mean owning an empire or getting overtaken by a drive toward success.
+Playing big means courageously going for your personal dreams and longings and having the positive impact your heart wants to have in the world.